apache/pulsar/site2/docs/admin-api-topics.md

           -   **msgBacklogNoDelayed**: Number of messages in the subscription backlog that do not contain the delay messages.

-          -   **blockedSubscriptionOnUnackedMsgs**: Flag to verify if subscription is blocked due to reaching threshold of unacked messages.
+          -   **blockedSubscriptionOnUnackedMsgs**: Flag to verify if a subscription is blocked due to reaching threshold of unacked messages.

           -   **msgDelayed**: Number of delayed messages currently being tracked.